Profirator/project-config/docs/master.md

 ### Apache Nifi configuration
 Currently Apache Nifi is collecting data from Niota mqtt server.
 The data that is arriving is Environmental data (WeatherObserved data model) and Parking data (ParkingSpot data model).

-Process flow in hifg level is as follows:
+Process flow in high level is as follows:
 1) ConsumeMQTT processor listens to Niota mqtt broker and subscribes to a topic tree:consumers/35/apps/+/devices/+/fiware
 2) EvaluateJsonPath receives traffic and attaches an "$.application_id" property to the flow file.
 3) RouteOnAttribute processor looks at the application id variable and flow is directed to four different processors: one for WeatherObserved and three for different parking sensors: